Blueberry Cheesecake Bars

 I love blueberries, give me a classic blueberry muffin any day! but I do also love these cheesecake bars, this recipe makes nine slices but if you want to make more, it can easily be scaled up.
-If you do decide to make a larger amount you will need to increase the baking time slightly.
+Just remember to increase the baking time slightly.

 For this bar recipe all you need are these 10 ingredients:

 - Fresh or frozen blueberries – is the main flavour of this recipe.

 - Digestive biscuits (graham crackers or gluten-free biscuits) – creates the base of this delicious cheesecake.

 - Butter – adds structure and flavour.
 I use salted butter for most of my baking as it intensifies the flavours, but feel free to use unsalted if you prefer.
 Make sure it’s at room temperature before use.